AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Lightseers/Nymph.md

 **Speed:** 30' walking.
 **Vision:** Lightvision, mistvision.
 **Natural Charm:** You are proficient with Persuasion and Nature.
-**Languages:** You can speak, read, and write Sylvan and Nymph.
+**Languages:** You can speak, read, and write Sylvan.
 You may also communicate simple ideas with tiny and small beasts using Sylvan.
  - - -
 ## Subraces
 ### Forest Nymph